sarikasanyal/sarikas/README.md

 # What I hope to learn
 I hope to learn how to think through data more efficiently to create impactful visualizations which I can use as a tool within my personal interests and my career within the arts.
 I am also a very visual learner so I hope to gain more insight into how I can improve in creating visualizations myself and gather resources on how to really tell a story well.

-# Portfolio
-This is the space where all of my data visualization samples and work will live.

 # References
 This section will have specific notes on tools or language to refer back to for creating visualizations.